yo-yo-yo-jbo/dictiopwn/README.md

 ```
 ./dictpwn.py [-d dict_path] [-c]
 ```
 - The `-d` flag is mandatory and specified the dictionary to be used.
 The dictionary should split attempts by linebreaks.
-I've included a naive dictionary file [english_wordlist.txt] in the repository.
+I've included a [naive dictionary file](english_wordlist.txt) in the repository.
 - The `-c` flag is optional and makes the utility attempt every casing option for each attempt, hence covering more options but making the dictionary attack run longer.